khairullahhamsafar/applied_radmaps/Data_Science/README.md

 ### ✨ Core/Soft Skills:

 - Engage on LinkedIn by following Top Data Science Voice or other Data enthusiasts and influencers.
-- Learn basics economics and study business foundations from ThinkSchool (*focus on case studies*).
+- Watch and understan regular foundational aspects of Data Analysis with Dr. Sana Rasheed — [_By Emerging Technologies_](https://youtube.com/playlist?list=PL1Xmyl4aKTRjgD1iu9R_XCPBs4URiprXf&si=15pJt94VOuIVKcQv).
 - Join at least two groups regarding Data Science, Data Analysis, and Business Analytics on Linked-In.

 ### ✔️ Assignments:
 - Write meaningful comments on at least five LinkedIn posts.
-- Summarize key learnings from ThinkSchool case studies.
+- Summarize key learnings from Sana Rasheed's Data Analysis playlist.
-- Perform EDA on a simple Kaggle datasets, *|OR|* Solve 10 challenges on NumPy and 10 on Pandas from my repo's.
+- Solve 10 challenges on [_NumPy_]() and 10 on [_Pandas_]() from my repo's.

 <br/>